9 social media apps paying their content creators

 Before the Payments feature, Clubhouse launched the Creator First Accelerator Program.

 The program’s goal is to help support and equip emerging creators with the resources they need to bring their ideas and creativity to life.

-The platform’s support includes a wide range of services from sending iPhones to the creators to helping them promote their show.
+The platform’s support includes a wide range of services from sending iPhones to the creators to helping them promote their shows.

-The program also provides the creators with a monthly stipend and matches them with brands so they can turn their ideas into a profitable creative endeavor.
+The program also provides the creators with a monthly stipend and matches them with brands so they can turn their ideas into profitable creative endeavors.